Information Regarding the Grand Princess Cruise Ship

 Alameda County residents should take these precautions to stop the spread of germs and prevent respiratory illnesses:

 At this time, Alameda County public health officials are not generally recommending the cancellation of mass gatherings or school dismissals.
-However, ACPHD has recommended that events that involve vulnerable populations such as the elderly and those with underlying chronic medical conditions should be carefully reconsidered at this time, and advises everyone review the CDC’s recommendations on mass gatherings.
+However, ACPHD has recommended that events that involve vulnerable populations such as the elderly and those with underlying chronic medical conditions should be carefully reconsidered at this time.